 Please book a hair loss consultation with one of our Hair Loss Consultants here at Simone Thomas, if you are concerned or want further advice about hair loss in pregnancy.
 We can look at your scalp with a Nioscope to see if indeed the hair follicles are active and then advise you accordingly.

-Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham we offer Hair Loss Consultations.
+Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth we offer Hair Loss Consultations.
 There are a wide variety of non surgical hair loss treatments for your hair loss and hair thinning issues such as Microdermabrasion treatments on your scalp, Nioxin products to help with your hair loss, Hair volumizers that address thinning issues, Custom Designed Hair Volumizers, Synthetic and Real Hair Wigs, and Custom Designed Wigs.
 Please call us on 01202 760003 to book a Hair Loss Consultation with one of our trained Hair Loss Specialists.